irinadel/Db2whc/connecting/connectivity_options_aws.md

   {: note}

 - You must create the Endpoint Service for accessing {{site.data.keyword.dashdbshort_notm}} in the same AWS region where the {{site.data.keyword.dashdbshort_notm}} instance is deployed.
 To access your instance from other AWS regions, you can use VPC Peering.
 See [Example: Services Using AWS PrivateLink and VPC Peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peer-region-example.html){: external}.

+- For the current generation of plans on AWS, connectivity to the web UI is available only over the public network, even if you have enabled PrivateLink.
+This restriction is temporary, and will be removed in an upcoming update.

 For more information about AWS PrivateLink, see [Interface VPC Endpoints (AWS PrivateLink)](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html){: external}.